From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 Old‑Model SignalWhat It Feels LikeWhat It Actually Is

-The generation that screenshots everything and demands status updates isn't being paranoid — they're demanding the audit trail that every landlord should have wanted all along.
-The problem isn't the instinct.
-It's the platform it runs on.IDEAL Framework
+The generation that screenshots everything and asks for status updates is not paranoid — they are asking for the audit trail every landlord should have wanted all along.— IDEAL Framework Lab

 05 · The Gap Is the Attack Surface